Lee (Korean surname): Latin-alphabet spelling

 Though the Revised Romanization spelling of this surname is I, South Korea's National Institute of the Korean Language noted in 2001 that one-letter surnames were quite rare in English and other foreign languages and could cause difficulties when traveling abroad.
 However, the NIKL still hoped to promote systemic transcriptions for use in passports, and thus recommended that people who bore this surname should spell it Yi in the Roman alphabet.

 However, the majority of South Koreans with this surname continue to spell it as Lee, because conditions for changing passport names are strict.
 In a study based on 2007 application data for South Korean passports, it was found that 98.5% of people with this surname spelled it in Latin letters as "Lee" in their passports, while only 1.0% spelled it "Yi".

+Romanisation of "이" has varied greatly.
 A few people with this surname historically spelled it Ye, as in Ye Wanyong of the Korean Empire.
 Rhee has also been used, as in Syngman Rhee and Simon Hang-bock Rhee.
+Still others use Rieh, as in Sun-Young Rieh.